Watch Beyonce Slay All Day in ‘Formation’ Video

 Subscribe to PopCrush on

 Daughter Blue Ivy also makes a precious cameo in the clip, which is appropriate as according to SPIN “much of the song’s lyricism focuses on Beyonce’s history and family.
 She shouts out her parents (“My daddy Alabama / Mama Louisiana”), her husband (“I’m so possessive so I rock his Roc necklaces”), and her home state (“You mix that negro with that Creole make a Texas banner”).
+It also features a vocal cameo from New Orleans rapper Big Freedia.

 Listen to “Formation,” produced by Mike WiLL Made-It and co-written with Rae Sremmurd’s Swae Lee, on TIDAL and watch the video above.